embellishing/embellish/docs/api/react.createcomponent.md

 ## createComponent() function

-Creates a polymorphic component with first-class style props and conditional styling using CSS hooks.
+Creates a polymorphic component with first-class style props and conditional styling capabilities.

 **Signature:**